platzhaltr/easy.rapid.gtd-on-your-fs/README.md

 * chmod 744 scripts/brainflush.py
 * execute the script by typing './brainflush.py'
 * put a global shortcut for that, e.g. ALT+N

+### 3.2 Usage

+Hit ALT+N and the window will pop up.
+You might type a short description of your task, entailed with some contexts.
+For instance, 'Do laundry today @home @bath'.
+This will create the following file and folder structure (if it does not yet exist): '~/INBOX/@home/@bath/Do laundry.ibx' (please see the app.properties file for the correct configuration of your path to the INBOX-directory).

+If you don't specify a context the file will be created right in the INBOX-folder.